matoous/apo_lau/README.md

 To safely stop the application all you need is to press any button, all the threads one by one will get killed and the application will end.

+#### What happens when I run the app ####
+- configuration file gets loaded and local light admin unit is set
+- list of devicis is initialized
+- first the udp_listener thread gets started, this thread listens to any incoming traffic and updates devices list accordingly
+- second the udp_updater threads gets started, this thread send update about local light admin unit and then sleeps for 1 sec
+- third the parlcd_displayer thread gets started, this thread handles all peripherals, inputs and ouputs to display.
+This thread fails silently and if fails, it keeps the device running so you can set its parameters remotly
+- fourth the console_info thread gets started, this thread doesn't have to run, its main purpouse is to serve the developer during debuging
+- application waits for key input
+- all threads join the main and end
+- all things get freed
+- application end